Trondheim-Studentspeidergruppe/hjemmeside/content/_index.en.md

 We also have a cabin where we go on trips to and which it is possible to [rent]({{< ref "permanent/leiedb" >}}).
 More information about the cabin may be found on the link on the menu on the top of the page.

-## What happens: Fall 2023
+## What happens: Spring 2024

-All out meetings happen on Thursdays and generally start at 18.00.
+All of our meetings happen on Thursdays and generally start at 18.00.
-The final form of the meetings are announced by Facebook, Discord or email when we're getting closer to the dates.
+The final information about the meetings are announced by Facebook, Discord or email when we're getting closer to the dates.

 ### Thursday meetings